DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation_new.md

 ### Step 4.
 Test the agents

-1. Open VS Code.
-Then, in VS Code, click the "Explorer" icon in the left sidebar (see Fig. below).
+- Open VS Code.
+Then, click the "Explorer" icon in the left sidebar (see the Fig. below).
 From there, select "Open Folder" and open the `mdo_agent_work` folder as your working directory.

-2. Click the "Toggle Panel" button in the top-right corner to open a terminal (see Fig. 1 below).
+- Click the "Toggle Panel" button in the top-right corner to open a terminal (see the Fig. below).
 Then, in the terminal, navigate to the `mdo_agent_work/results` folder. **IMPORTANT**: Open the `mdo_agent_work` folder in Explorer, then use the terminal to navigate to `mdo_agent_work/results` before starting the LLM CLI.
 This is intentional and helps avoid conflicts with VS Code LLM extensions.
 You must start the LLM in the `mdo_agent_work/results` folder.
 The name of the `results` folder can be arbitrary.
 If you need to run multiple cases, you can make copies of the `results` folder inside `mdo_agent_work`, e.g., `mdo_agent_work/results1` and `mdo_agent_work/results2`.

-3. Launch your LLM client in the VSCode termianl and sign in.
+- Launch your LLM client in the VSCode termianl and sign in.
 Choose **ONLY ONE** of the following, depending on which LLM client you are using.

 <div class="tab-container" data-tab-group="platform">
 <div class="tab-buttons">